AlambekG/mazeSolver/README.md

 ## License

-This project is open source and available under MIT license.
-See the LICENSE file for more info.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.